timelinize/timelinize/README.md

 > [!CAUTION]
 > Timelinize is in active development and is still considered unstable.
 The schema is still changing, necessitating starting over from a clean slate when updating.
 Always keep your original source data.
 Expect to delete and recreate your timelines as you upgrade during this alpha development period.

-## Dependencies / requirements
+## Download and run

 > [!IMPORTANT]
 > Please ensure [you have the necessary dependencies installed](https://timelinize.com/docs/setup/system-requirements) or Timelinize will not function properly.

+After you have the system requirements installed, you can download and run Timelinize from the latest [Release action](https://github.com/timelinize/timelinize/actions/workflows/release.yml).
+Click the most recent job and then choose the artifact at the bottom of the page that matches your platform.

+[Because of limitations in GitHub Actions](https://github.com/actions/upload-artifact?tab=readme-ov-file#zip-archives), all artifacts get downloaded as .zip files even though the artifact is already compressed, so you may have to double-extract the download.

+**While Timelinize is in development, it's a good idea to start over with a new timeline repository every time you upgrade your build.
+The schema is still changing!**

+I recommend running from the command line even if you can double-click to run, so that you can see the log/error output.
+Logs are also available in your browser dev tools console.

+## Build from source

 Timelinize compiles for Windows, Mac, and Linux.

 Although Timelinize is written in Go, advanced media-related features such as video transcoding and thumbnail generation (and in the future, indexing with on-device machine learning) are best done with external dependencies.

-If building from source, the latest version of Go is required.
+When building from source, you need to make sure the _development packages/versions of those dependencies_ are installed!
+Also, the latest version of Go is required.

-Before running Timelinize, please ensure you have the [necessary dependencies](https://timelinize.com/docs/setup/system-requirements) installed.
+### Dev dependencies

+Note that, on some platforms, the compilation dependencies may be different from the dependencies needed to run an already-built binary (for example, on Ubuntu you need `libvips-dev` to compile, but on end user machines, you just need `libvips`).

+- [Go](https://go.dev) (latest version; do not use Debian or Ubuntu package managers)
+- [ffmpeg](https://ffmpeg.org/download.html) (executable must be in PATH)
+- libvips-dev
+	- Arch: `sudo pacman -S libvips`
+	- Ubuntu: `sudo apt install -y libvips-dev`
+	- macOS: `brew install libvips`
+- libheif (I think libheif is sometimes automatically installed when you install libvips)
+	- Ubuntu: `sudo add-apt-repository ppa:vpa1977/libheif && sudo apt update && sudo apt install libheif-dev libheif1`
+	- Arch: `sudo pacman -S libheif` (if not already installed)

 #### Installing dependencies on Windows